markc/hcp_bs5/README.md

 activates the environment variables and special aliases.
 See the [Shell Helper] repo for more information about how to use these aliases and scripts directly.
-This `HCP` project is just a web based frontend for the `SH` system which does all their real work.
+This `HCP` project is just a web based frontend for the `SH` system which does all the real provisioning and management work.

 The next step is to "normalize" the host by using `setup-host` which updates the Desktop or Server system to Bionic 18.04 (unless `os release`